paytoncain/TrackFi/README.md

     - `embedded`: adds embedded h2 database compatible with `spring-data-jpa` (enabled by default)

 ### Running TrackFi locally
 A docker compose file has been added to the project's root directory to run TrackFi locally.
-Note that `mvn clean install -Ppostgres -DskipTests` must be run within the project root directory before attempting to create the stack.
-This command must be run again for any changes to appear in the resulting docker image.

 Commands (from project root):
 - Create stack (attached logs): `docker compose up`